Christianity: Apologetics

 Christian apologetics aims to present a rational basis for Christianity.
 The word "apologetic" (Greek: ἀπολογητικός apologētikos) comes from the Greek verb ἀπολογέομαι apologeomai, meaning "(I) speak in defense of".
 Christian apologetics has taken many forms over the centuries, starting with Paul the Apostle.
 The philosopher Thomas Aquinas presented five arguments for God's existence in the Summa Theologica, while his Summa contra Gentiles was a major apologetic work.
 Another famous apologist, G. K. Chesterton, wrote in the early twentieth century about the benefits of religion and, specifically, Christianity.
 Famous for his use of paradox, Chesterton explained that while Christianity had the most mysteries, it was the most practical religion.
 He pointed to the advance of Christian civilizations as proof of its practicality.
 The physicist and priest John Polkinghorne, in his Questions of Truth, discusses the subject of religion and science, a topic that other Christian apologists such as Ravi Zacharias, John Lennox, and William Lane Craig have engaged, with the latter two men opining that the inflationary Big Bang model is evidence for the existence of God.
-Creationist apologetics is apologetics that aims to defend creationism.
+Creationist apologetics are apologetics that aim to defend creationism.